 As such, the Court of Appeals held that the truck driver assumed a duty to the motorcyclist when he acted to wave the car into the intersection.
 Therefore, by failing to act reasonably so as to determine that it was safe for the car to enter into the intersection, the truck driver was liable for the personal injuries to the motorcyclist including his lost wages, medical care, permanent injuries, and his pain and suffering.

 Second, as Judge Mathias so aptly notes, Hoosiers are known for their courteousness, indeed, almost to a fault.
-I am not advocating that Hoosiers lose our Midwest generosity and charm, but rather exposing a situation in which the polite nature of us Hoosiers can result in serious injury.
+I am not advocating that Hoosiers lose our Midwest generosity and charm; but rather that there are necessary limitations to our polite nature when it can result in serious injury.
 On first glance, the driver yielding his space in the road is the only one acting politely.
 However, consider what would happen if the driver wanting to enter the road were to not accept the polite gesture of the driver yielding the road.
 If the driver who wanted to enter the road knew that the sole risk for determining whether it is safe to enter the road was upon him, then he would be less apt to do so.
 The driver yielding the road would feel offended and may become more likely to suffer from road rage and less likely to yield the road in the future.
-Or worse yet, out of a sense of obligation to the polite and courteous order of Hoosier society, the driver might feel compelled to enter the intersection without regard for his own well being in order to not seem rude.
-I believe that Judge Mathias has reasonable fears of the chilling of the common courtesies of operating on Indiana roads.
-However, I do not believe that the Judge has fully explored the situation.
+Or worse yet, out of a sense of obligation to the polite and courteous order of Hoosier society, the driver entering the roadway might feel compelled to enter the intersection without regard for his own wellbeing in order to not appear rude.
+I think that Judge Mathias has reasonable fears of the chilling of the common courtesies of operating on Indiana roads.
+However, I do not think that the Judge has fully explored the situation.

 Some commentators such as Jenny Montgomery in her March 14 piece in The Indiana Lawyer contend that Key v.
 Hamilton may well be limited to one unique fact in the case.
 In the case the majority opinion seemed to give sizable weight to the fact that the truck driver “was not just sitting in his truck” but rather, he “got out of his truck, stood on the doorsill, and examined the traffic situation behind him.”
 Indeed, the majority opinion states, “The commonly used courtesy wave will never be sufficient to create a duty on the part of the signaling driver.”
 Were the opinion in this case to be confined to the facts and provide only a duty where the driver took such extreme and visible measures to ascertain the traffic situation, I believe a great injustice would occur.